-This condition of being equipment or raw materials speaks, inevitably, to the systematic objecthood suffered by African Americans during and after slavery; Shaw’s arrest for vagrancy is a typical example of the injustices meted out to black Americans during the Jim Crow era and the incarceration that follows is analogous to Warren’s sedimented condition; Shaw is imprisoned, his voice silenced, buried deep within the walls of the penitentiary.
+This condition of being equipment or raw materials speaks, inevitably, to the systematic objecthood suffered by African Americans during and after slavery; Shaw’s arrest for vagrancy is a typical example of the injustices meted out to black Americans during the Jim Crow era, and the incarceration that follows is analogous to Warren’s sedimented condition; Shaw is imprisoned, his voice silenced, buried deep within the walls of the penitentiary.
 However, the matter of burial is also important to Kunzru’s novel because it speaks to the way that racism intersects with what Kathryn Yusoff terms ‘the biopolitical category of nonbeing’ (2018b: 5).
 For Yusoff, slavery resulted in ‘a geologic axiom of the inhuman in which nonbeing was made, reproduced and circulated as flesh’, a phrase that invokes the movement from nonbeing to Warren’s ‘available equipment’ (Ibid).
 Yusoff is also interested in thinking more broadly about the history of geology itself as it pertains to race: ‘Geology is a transactional zone in which ideas of origins, subjectivity, and matter are intertwined, with historical materialist roots that span a genealogy of dispossession, uprooting, and extreme violence’ (2018b: 26).
 This formulation has its basis, of course, in the working of the land by enslaved African Americans as well as those unlawfully imprisoned and, like Charlie Shaw, forced to perform hard labour on Southern soil.
 Shaw’s song revolves heavily around the refrain ‘Believe I buy me a graveyard of my own’ (2017: 5).
 This line, inspired by Jim Jackson’s 1927 song ‘I’m Gonna Start Me a Graveyard of My Own’, indicates a desire to own some land, even if it only belongs to the dead; in ‘Graveyard Blues’, however, this will allow Shaw to ‘put my enemies all down in the ground’, a reversal of the untimely and undignified death and burial he suffered at the prison (2017: 13).
 Fanon’s ‘crushing objecthood’ is recontextualised, here, in terms of the sedimentation of the earth pressing down on Shaw’s body.
 Through his description of Shaw’s fate, Kunzru brings these different degrees of objecthood together.
 Treated effectively as a non-citizen, Shaw is forced into incarceration and made into a tool to work someone else’s land.
 When he dies, his body abused and objectified, he is thrown into the same soil, pressed under and fossilised in a prefiguration of his non-consensual ‘pressing’ into the simulation of the virtual record by Seth and Carter.
 This process requires a continual oscillation between non-being and object, an ontology formed in negative terms.
 Yusoff’s claim that ‘blackness becomes what could be termed an ontology without territory’ provides an appropriate representation of Shaw’s liminality; revenant, he wants to buy a graveyard of his own to gain mastery over the territory that pressed him into concealment and non-being (2018b: 81, emphasis original).